 No matter which type of Dyno Bot Autorole you choose, the permissions must be set in the “actual” Discord role within your server’s settings.
 For more information, check out how to manage your Discord roles.

-You can enable the Autoroles feature from the dashboard in Dyno’s “Modules” section.
+You can enable the Autoroles feature (auto-assign roles) from the dashboard in Dyno’s “Modules” section.

-- In the “DELAY (MINUTES)” dropdown, choose the time length necessary for new members to acquire this role up to 10080 minutes (seven days).
+5. Select the “DELAY (MINUTES)” dropdown, then choose the time length necessary for new members to acquire this role up to 10080 minutes (seven days).
 It can be immediate by placing a ‘0’ or leaving the space empty.

-The role will is now granted to every member that reaches the allotted time set in place.
+The role is now granted to every member who reaches the allotted time set in place.

 Note: Ensure that the Dyno Bot role is listed higher on your server than the auto-assigned role, or it will not work.
 See below for steps on adjusting its position.

 Now, you have an auto-assigned role that triggers after the time you specified.
-You can repeat the process for as many roles as needed.
-If you’re good with math, you can make the length last days, weeks, months, or even years by placing the appropriate time in minutes.
+You can repeat the process for as many as needed.
+If you’re good with math, you can make the duration last days, weeks, months, or even years by placing the appropriate time in minutes.

 To adjust Discord role ranks so that Dyno Bot is on top, do the following:

-- Confirm that the Dyno Bot role is above all other roles used in Dyno Bot.
+2. Confirm that the Dyno Bot role is above all others used in Dyno Bot.
 If not, press and hold the “eight-dot” rectangular icon to the left of the role and slide it upward.

-The above steps ensure that Dyno Bot controls the roles listed below it.
+The above steps ensure that Dyno Bot controls the roles listed underneath it.
 Otherwise, your auto-role setup will fail.

-How to Let Discord Users Auto-Assign Their Own Roles Using Dyno Bot
+How to Let Discord Users Auto-Assign Their Roles Using Dyno Bot

 Dyno Bot also allows your server members to set themselves up with roles/ranks.
-Ranks are the same as roles, but the ability to grant them is determined by the ?rank command.
-They are created the same way as roles are– the server owner will create them and set the permissions for each on the Discord server.
+Ranks are the same as roles, but the “? rank” command determines the ability to grant them.
+They are created the same way as roles are—the server owner will make them and set each permission on the Discord server.

 Anyone considered a bot administrator can determine which ranks are open to the public by adding them from the Dyno Bot dashboard.
-Though not regarded as automatic, it’s still a faster way to provide specific permissions, including exclusive access to your members without you having to give it to them personally.
+Though not regarded as automatic, it’s still a faster way to provide specific permissions, including exclusive access to your members, without you giving it to them personally.

-If interested in setting up ranks for Dyno Bot:
+If interested in setting up ranks for Dyno Bot, do the following:

-- Click the Add button for each role selected.
+6. Click the “Add” button for each role selected.

-Your members can set their rank/role by typing in ?rank <role> where the role has to be typed out in full.
+Your members can set their rank/role by typing in “?rank [role],” where the role has to be typed out in full without brackets, such as “?rank admin.”

 Using Mee6 to Auto-Assign Roles in Discord

-Those newer to the Discord bot scene may find the use of Dyno Bot confusing.
+Those newer to the Discord bot scene may find Dyno Bot confusing.
 It can be too much for a less-than-savvy user.
-The Mee6 bot is a cool tool for a server wanting to branch out into the community.
-It offers almost as much as the Dyno Bot (in some ways more) while remaining easier to use and navigate.
-The LEVEL UP feature is cool as it incentivizes your server members to engage more.
+The Mee6 bot is an excellent tool for a server wanting to branch out into the community.
+It offers almost as much as the Dyno Bot (in some ways more) while remaining more straightforward to use and navigate.
+The LEVEL UP feature is excellent as it incentivizes your server members to engage more.

 Every time you send a text message in one of the server channels, you can “level up.”
 It doesn’t necessarily provide additional perks (without purchasing Premium), but just like in video games, it can still feel pretty good.

-Mee6 is not unlike Dyno Bot in its setup process.
-You’ll need to take a trip over to the official Mee6 site to begin.
+Mee6 is similar to Dyno Bot in its setup process.
+You’ll need to head to the official Mee6 site to begin.

-- Once logged into Discord, you’ll receive the Mee6 authorization pop-up window asking for access.
-Click the Authorize button at the bottom right of the window.
+2. Once logged into Discord, you’ll receive the Mee6 authorization pop-up window asking for access.
+Click the “Authorize” button at the bottom right of the window.

-- You’ll receive another authorization window, this time with the server already selected in the drop-down.
-Just click on the Continue button once again to proceed.
+4. You’ll receive another authorization window with the previously selected server in the dropdown.
+Just click on the “Continue” button once again to proceed.

-Welcome to your Mee6 dashboard!
+You should now see your Mee6 dashboard!
 It’s here that you can make changes to the settings and commands associated with your Mee6 bot.
-Mee6 offers various auto-commands such as banning users, deleting messages, and warning a user that is violating your channel’s standards.
+Mee6 offers various auto-commands, such as banning users, deleting messages, and warning a user that they are violating your channel’s standards.

-Mee6 allows you to add a role automatically to first-time visitors of your server.
-Most of the auto-assign capabilities for Discord bots revolve around those new to your server.
+Mee6 allows you to add a role automatically to first-time visitors to your server.
+Most auto-assign capabilities for Discord bots revolve around those new to your server.
 Without going for the premium options on bots that enable more, you’re pretty much stuck with this limited feature.

 Like Dyno Bot, ensure that Mee6 has a higher authority role than the roles you grant.